tis-starlight/tis-starlight.github.io/_posts/2023-12-05-programming-languages.md

 ## Programming Paradigms

-[Programming paradigms](https://en.wikipedia.org/wiki/Programming_paradigm) refer to the fundamental styles or approaches to computer programming.
+[Programming paradigms](https://en.wikipedia.org/wiki/Programming_paradigm){: target="_blank" rel="noopener noreferrer"} refer to the fundamental styles or approaches to computer programming.
 They represent a set of principles, methods, and concepts that guide the structuring, design, and implementation of software.
 Different programming paradigms offer distinct ways of thinking about and solving problems.
 It is a way to classify programming languages based on their features.
 Languages can be classified into multiple paradigms.
 Some common programming paradigms are:

 ```mermaid
 flowchart TD